w3f/Grants-Program/applications/openrollup-mvp-phase-1.md

 The core of Open rollup is open-rollup-pallet, which saves the program-hash, balance, operations (e.g., transfer, swap, move),  and account state root hash of each zkapp.
 In addition it saves each users' balance of each zkapp, one child trie per zkapp.
 It includes two main components: rollup and verifier.
 The rollup component includes a zkapp registration, user deposits to a zkapp, exit when a zkapp is inactive which didn't submit a batch within 7 days and the handling of full-exit operations on the zkapp side.
-Due to resource and time constraints, this proposal currently only contains the rollup component, and instead of implementing a mock verifier which always returns true.
+Due to resource and time constraints, this proposal currently contains a rollup component, and a [miden](https://github.com/maticnetwork/miden) verifier instead of a zkvm that we want to implement in the future.
 The verifier will be included in future proposals, and the rollup part will also increase the support of tokens and NFTs.
 Our initial idea about the verifier is to implement the verifier of [Cairo VM](https://eprint.iacr.org/2021/1063.pdf) in the future, which requires implementing the AIR of zkstark for Cairo VM.
 Then the developers of zkapp can use [Cairo-lang](https://www.cairo-lang.org/) to develop zkapp.